MPC-Berkeley/genesis_path_follower/README.md

       and the predicted open-loop trajectory MPC solution (mpc_path).

   * vehicle_simulator.py
     * This is for sake of tuning algorithms.
-It uses a dynamic bicycle model that captures vehicle motion better under higher lateral acceleration.
+It uses a dynamic bicycle model for high model fidelity.
     * Low-level P controller used to simulate the fact that acceleration/steering angle control inputs are tracked with some delay.
+This P gains can be tuned to simulate timing delays on the real vehicle.
     * The topics used for control match the Genesis Interface exactly.
 Thus this module can be swapped with the real vehicle interface with no issues.

   * plot_gps_traj.py